Nataraja Guru: Biography

 On returning to India, Natarajan spent two years seeking work in various parts of the country because the followers of Narayana were not welcoming to him after the guru's death.
 In 1935, he returned to the gurukul at Fernhill in Ooty.
 He spent some time as an Advisor for the princely state of Cochin and established an educational institute in Mysore State before leaving India for Europe once again in 1949.
 Upon his return in 1951, having also visited America, he was recognised as a guru.

 Thereafter, Nataraja travelled widely around the world and, in 1963, established the Brahmavidya Mandiram at Sivagiri in Varkala.
 He translated into English and wrote commentaries on all the major works of Narayana Guru.
 He also wrote on a wide variety of subjects, employing throughout a protolinguistic or structural approach.

-Nataraja Guru died on 19 March 1973 at the NGM headquarters in Varkala.
+Nataraja Guru Samadi on 19 March 1973 at the NGM headquarters in Varkala.